fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 3. From the physical node where the application runs, ping the data node where taosd runs.
 If the ping fails, the application cannot connect to taosd.
 Please check the DNS settings or hosts file of the physical node where the application is located;
 4. The End Point of each data node is the output hostname plus the port number, for example, [h1.taosdata.com](http://h1.taosdata.com/): 6030

-**Step 5:** Modify the TDengine configuration file (the file/etc/taos/taos.cfg for all nodes needs to be modified).
+**Step 5:** Modify the DThouse configuration file (the file/etc/taos/taos.cfg for all nodes needs to be modified).
 Assume that the first data node End Point to be started is [h1.taosdata.com](http://h1.taosdata.com/): 6030, and its parameters related to cluster configuration are as follows:

 ```
 // firstEp is the first data node connected after each data node’s first launch